Scream (1996 film): Filming

-After viewing the dailies raw footage, Bob criticized the quality of Craven's work as "workmanlike at best", believing it lacked tension and had an inconsistent tone.
-He was critical of the Fun World Mask—believing it was "flat" and not scary—and ordered that the opening scene be re-filmed with alternative masks to see which worked best.
-Barrymore was also criticized for lacking sex appeal because of the pageboy hairstyle she had chosen.
-Williamson recounted Craven receiving a call from the brothers and seeing "his back slump.
-He just started sliding down the chair."
-The studio considered firing Craven, and sent him dailies from other films, such as Nightwatch (1997), to demonstrate what they wanted for Scream.
+After reviewing the dailies, Bob criticized Craven's footage as "workmanlike at best", believing it lacked tension and featured an inconsistent tone.
+He also disliked the Fun World mask, describing it as "flat" and insufficiently frightening, and ordered portions of the opening sequence re-filmed using alternative mask designs for comparison.
+Barrymore was similarly criticized for lacking sex appeal because of her chosen pageboy hairstyle.
+Williamson later recalled seeing Craven visibly deflated after receiving a call from the Weinsteins.
+The studio briefly considered replacing Craven and sent him dailies from films such as Nightwatch (1997) to demonstrate the tone they wanted for Scream.
 (Note: Attributed to multiple references:)

-Konrad defended Craven to the brothers, and in response Bob Weinstein sent Dimension executives Cary Granat and Andrew Rona to the set to directly intervene.
-Craven, Konrad, Maddalena, and line producer Stuart M. Besser met with Granat, who wanted the opening reshot with each of the Weinstein's alternative mask suggestions.
-Instead, they offered to edit together the existing footage to prove the scene and mask worked and if it did not, then the project would be cancelled.
+Konrad defended Craven to the Weinsteins, prompting Bob to dispatch Dimension executives Cary Granat and Andrew Rona to oversee the production directly.
+Craven, Konrad, Maddalena, and line producer Stuart M. Besser met with Granat, who requested the opening scene be reshot using each of the Weinsteins' preferred mask alternatives.
+Instead, the filmmakers proposed assembling the existing footage to demonstrate that the scene and mask were effective, and, if unsuccessful, the production would be cancelled.
 (Note: Attributed to multiple references:)

-Editor Patrick Lussier worked with Craven to piece together most of the opening, adding temporary music and sound effects.
-The Weinsteins barred Craven and the producers from attending screening of the footage.
-Afterward, Bob Weinstein told the filmmakers, "What do I know about dailies?
-Keep going", and provided additional financing.
-The producers suggested Weinstein had an "ulterior motive" to force the filmmakers to complete the footage – the upcoming Milan Film Festival, as edited footage was not typically allowed to be screened until eight weeks after filming concluded.
+Editor Patrick Lussier worked with Craven to assemble most of the opening sequence using temporary music and sound effects.
+The Weinsteins barred Craven and the producers from attending the screening of the footage.
+Afterward, Bob reportedly told the filmmakers, "What do I know about dailies?
+Keep going", and approved additional financing for the production.
+The producers later speculated Bob had an "ulterior motive", wanting the footage completed in time for the upcoming Milan Film Festival, since edited material was typically not allowed to be screened until eight weeks after filming concluded.

-The next main scene filmed was of the central cast sitting around a fountain.
-Ulrich admitted he did not realize Scream was intended to be a horror with comedic elements and was confused by Lillard's and Kennedy's "humorous moments", believing they were "ruining the movie ...
+The next major scene filmed featured the central cast gathered around a fountain.
+Ulrich later admitted he initially failed to understand that Scream combined horror with comedy and believed Lillard's and Kennedy's improvisational humor was "ruining the movie ...
 Like, 'This isn't funny.
 This isn't supposed to be funny.'
 And man, was I wrong."
-Craven encouraged improvisation throughout filming, much of it coming from Arquette and Lillard, with Williamson acknowledging that Lillard's ad-libs improved the script.
+Craven encouraged improvisation throughout filming, particularly from Arquette and Lillard, while Williamson later acknowledged that many of Lillard's ad-libs improved the screenplay.
 (Note: Attributed to multiple references:)